 Agate is a member of the chalcedony family, or a microcrystalline quartz, and it has a hardness of about 7 on the Moh's scale.
 The name is derived from its occurrence at the Achates River in southwestern Sicily.
 Marcasite and Pyrite are both forms of iron sulfide.
 Marcasite and Pyrite can form in Agate during volcanic activity.

-Metaphysical properties of Nipomo Agate: In general Agates are said to be stabilizing and strengthening.
+In general Agates are said to be stabilizing and strengthening.
 They improve memory and increase energy.
 Marcasite is said to help prevent exhaustion and burn-out during trying times.